 Because this is a biggie, imma break it down by cuisine for y’all.

-Root Down, Avanti, Euclid Hall, Postinos, Acorn, Work & Class, Cart-Driver
+New American Avanti, Euclid Hall, Postinos, Acorn, Work & Class, Cart-Driver, Colt & Gray

-Sushi Den, Mizu Izakaya, Sushi Sasa, Okinawa, Sushi Ronin, Matsuhisa
+Sushi Sushi Den, Mizu Izakaya, Sushi Sasa, Okinawa, Sushi Ronin, Matsuhisa (v expensive)

-Little Man Ice Cream: The line can get cray in the summer, but it’s worth the wait!
+Little Man Ice Cream: The line can get cray in the summer — you’ve been warned!